EonEmmanuel/EventWave/README.md

 # A Portfolio Project of ALX Software Engineering Program

 ## EventWave Web Application
-EventWave is portfolio project that marks the final stage of the ALX 12 month Software Engineering program.Its a web application that is used to manage various events.It is built using MERN Stack i.e Mongo, Express, React and Node Js.
+EventWave is a portfolio project that marks the final stage of the ALX 12-month Software Engineering program.Its a web application that is used to manage various events.It is built using MERN Stack i.e Mongo, Express, React and Node Js.

 ## Getting Started with Create React App